KomaEc/sat/README.md

 ## Discussion
-I want to discuss several problems I met when implementing this algorithm in Rust.
+Problems I met when implementing this algorithm

 ### Termination Property
 The termination property of the CDCL algorithm is not that obvious (at least to me).
 It is hypothetical that some paths may be repeatedly reached, since the backjump mechanism does not systematically explore the search space.